HTTP-RPC/Kilo/README.md

 Note that proxy types must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 ## JSONEncoder and JSONDecoder
-The `JSONEncoder` class is used internally by `WebService` and `WebServiceProxy` to serialize request and response data.
-However, it can also be used directly by application logic.
+The `JSONEncoder` and `JSONDecoder` classes are used internally by `WebService` and `WebServiceProxy` to serialize and deserialize request and response data.
+However, they can also be used directly by application logic.
 For example:

 ```java
 var map = mapOf(